rubenanlo/my-portfolio/pages/blog/posts/crafting-a-responsive-ui-with-custom-react-hooks.md

 };
 ```

-- useState for Width and Target Reached: We use useState to keep track of the current width (width) and a flag indicating whether the target width has been reached (targetReached).
+- useState for Width and Target Reached: We use useState to keep track of the current width and a flag indicating whether the target width has been reached (targetReached).
 - Callback for Media Query Change: The updateTarget callback is wrapped with useCallback for performance optimization.
-It updates targetReached based on whether the media query condition (max-width: ${width}px) matches.
+It updates targetReached based on whether the media query condition (`max-width: ${width}px`) matches.
 - Effect for Media Query Listener: The useEffect hook sets up a media query listener using window.matchMedia.
 It cleans up by removing the event listener to avoid memory leaks.

 ## The useResponsive Hook